Skip to main content

 Source: Know Your Meme

-Unfortunately for my girlfriend, when I first [reluctantly] did make an egg curry because she was curious to try one from The Great Indian Cooking Course, her life was transformed, and egg curries became some of her favourites.
+Unfortunately for my girlfriend (now wife!), when I first (reluctantly) did make an egg curry because she was curious to try one from The Great Indian Cooking Course, her life was transformed, and egg curries became some of her favorites.
 From then on, I was begged to make egg curries, but I never wanted to.
 Lots of quarrels arose from this!

 Don’t get me wrong, egg curries are seriously super delicious!
 I hope this hasn’t deterred you from this recipe, or any egg curry from that matter if you’ve never tried one before!
 The problem here is that I just used to have soooo many back in Delhi.
 You know when you eat so much of something that it loses its charm?
 Okay, for some foods that never happens, such as butter chicken, but it could be something more common like an Italian who grew up with pizza.